sam2829/strongest-avenger-react/README.md

 ***CreateReportFormFields.js***

 Used so that user can provide information and create a report.
-This was separated into its own file to improve code readability and for future additions or modifications.
+This was separated into its own file to improve code readability avoid code repetition and for future additions or modifications.

 ## Custom Hooks